Table of Contents[Hide][Show]

 Obviously, one of the activities that comprised much of the monks’ time is meditation.
 The goal of meditation is to still the busy activity of the mind and to tune into one’s intuitive and creative nature.
 For some, this is a spiritual exercise and for others, a mechanical one to achieve improved relaxation and health benefits.

 There are 5 types of brain waves: Alpha, Beta, Theta, Delta, and Gamma.
-During meditation or controlled breathing, Beta brain waves, the ones associated with thinking, problem solving, and stress, decrease considerably, while Alpha (active, peaceful rest), Theta (dream sleep, deep relaxation, or daydreaming), and Gamma (highest mental state and alertness) brain waves increase.
+During meditation or controlled breathing, Beta brain waves, the ones associated with thinking, problem-solving, and stress, decrease considerably, while Alpha (active, peaceful rest), Theta (dream sleep, deep relaxation, or daydreaming), and Gamma (highest mental state and alertness) brain waves increase.
+(1)

 Breakfast of Champions

-In addition, the practice of consuming fish stock on a daily basis provides glandular boosting properties as fish stock is traditionally made with fish heads which includes the thyroid gland.
+In addition, the practice of consuming gelatinous broth on a daily basis provides glandular boosting properties as fish stock is traditionally made with fish heads which includes the thyroid gland.

 This is the type of meal that, when consumed regularly, prevents and heals autoimmune disease!
 No wonder I didn’t see any of the older monks walking around with canes or walkers.
 They all had a spring in their step and were clearly not suffering from arthritis, fibromyalgia, or any other joint/muscular based degeneration.